SC EPSCoR/IDeA Solicitation Number 08-GE2018

 Reference information is required.
 Each reference must include the name of all authors (in same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.

-A biographical sketch is required for the PI.
-While this is a single PI proposal (i.e., no Co-PIs are allowed) the PI may include the biographical sketches of senior personnel with whom the PI will collaborate (excluding students).
+A biographical sketch is required for the PI and the Co-PI.
+Biographical sketches of other senior personnel with whom the PI will collaborate may also be included.
 NSF format is required and must include and be limited to the following sections:

 - Professional Preparation – undergraduate and graduate education and postdoctoral training (including location)